The AMA NT recognizes that medical students are our future. The AMA NT provides a Student Grant and sponsors an NTMP

 Student Placement Grant

-Applications for the 2022 AMA NT Student Placement Grant are now open and close Tuesday 31 May 2022
+Applications for the 2022 AMA NT Student Placement Grant have now closed - our Grant winner will be notified shortly

 The 2021 AMA NT Student Placement Grant was awarded to Ms Anna Walmsley.
 Ms Walmsley chose Ramingining for her placement.

 The 2020 AMA NT Student Placement Grant was awarded to Ms Claire O'Bryan.
 Ms O'Bryan chose Nhulunbuy for her placement.

 The 2019 AMA NT Student Placement Grant was awarded to Mr Stephen Shaw.
 Mr Shaw chose Alice Springs for his placement.

 The 2017 AMA NT Student Placement Grant was awarded to Ms Kimberley Lipszyc.
 Ms Lispzyc chose Nhulunbuy for her placement.

 The 2016 AMA NT Student Placement Grant was this year awarded to Ms Khadijah Nadeem who has been an AMA member and AMA NT Student Representative since June 2015.
 Ms Nadeem chose Wurrumiyanga, Bathurst Island for her placement.